 - 1. Name and address of household members applying - 2.
 Total number of household members - 3.
-A statement from the head of the household certifying the following: - The household needs food assistance. - The household is not receiving D-SNAP benefits. - An indication of understanding that selling or exchanging USDA Foods is prohibited.
+A statement from the head of the household certifying the following: - The household needs food assistance. - An indication of understanding that selling or exchanging USDA Foods is prohibited.